-Claims and Judgments
+Claims and Judgments (continued)

-The Academy participates in a number of federal and state programs that are fully or partially funded by grants received from other governmental units.
-Expenditures financed by grants are subject to audit by the appropriate grantor government.
 If expenditures are disallowed due to noncompliance with grant program regulations, the Academy may be required to reimburse the grantor government.
-As of June 30, 2023, significant amounts of grant expenditures have not been audited, but the Academy believes that disallowed expenditures, if any, based on subsequent audits will not have a material effect on the overall financial position of the Academy.
+As of June 30, 2024, significant amounts of grant expenditures have not been audited, but the Academy believes that disallowed expenditures, if any, based on subsequent audits will not have a material effect on the overall financial position of the Academy.